NASA Causeway: NASA Parkway West

 Continuing eastward, approximately 2 mi, it enters the Merritt Island National Wildlife Refuge and the John F. Kennedy Space Center.
-About 2 mi in, the road reaches an intersection with Space Commerce Way.
+About 2 mi in, the road reaches an intersection with Florida State Road 321 (Space Commerce Way).
 The majority of traffic on NASA Parkway turns here, as the main entrance to the Kennedy Space Center is located down this road.
 At this point, the Merritt Island peninsula is at its widest and about 7 mi wide.

 East of Space Commerce Way, the Parkway passes the former main gate of the Kennedy Space Center Visitor Complex.
 The general public is not permitted beyond this point.
 Approximately 0.6 mi east of the Visitor Complex, a NASA security gate permits access to authorized tour buses and Kennedy Space Center staff and supply vehicles only.
 Immediately east of the gate, the Parkway contains a diamond interchange with Courtenay Parkway, the division line between the western and eastern portions of the Parkway.

 Tour buses reach the Vehicle Assembly Building, the Apollo/Saturn V Center and the Space Shuttle landing strip by journeying north from this point on Kennedy Parkway.